schultzp2020/backstage/packages/core-components/report.api.md

 export interface DependencyGraphProps<NodeData, EdgeData>
   extends SVGProps<SVGSVGElement> {
   acyclicer?: 'greedy';
-  align?: DependencyGraphTypes.Alignment;
+  // Warning: (ae-unresolved-link) The @link reference could not be resolved: The reference is ambiguous because "Alignment" has more than one declaration; you need to add a TSDoc member reference selector align?: DependencyGraphTypes.Alignment;
   allowFullscreen?: boolean;
   curve?: 'curveStepBefore' | 'curveMonotoneX';
   defs?: JSX.Element | JSX.Element[];
-  direction?: DependencyGraphTypes.Direction;
+  // Warning: (ae-unresolved-link) The @link reference could not be resolved: The reference is ambiguous because "Direction" has more than one declaration; you need to add a TSDoc member reference selector direction?: DependencyGraphTypes.Direction;
   edgeMargin?: number;
   edgeRanks?: number;